 One of the most common side effects of consuming chia seeds is bloating, gas, and constipation.
 Chia seeds are high in fiber, and if consumed in large quantities or too quickly, they can lead to these digestive issues.
 This is particularly true for women who are not used to consuming high-fiber foods.

-To minimize the risk of bloating and other digestive side effects, it is important to start with a small serving of chia seeds and gradually increase your intake as your body becomes accustomed to them.
+To minimize the risk of bloating and other digestive side effects, it is important to start with a small serving of chia seeds (as little as 1 teaspoon per day) and gradually increase your intake as your body becomes accustomed to them.
 Additionally, be sure to drink plenty of water and consider soaking the seeds in water or another liquid before consuming them to help soften them and make them easier to digest.
 (See How Much Chia Seeds Should You Eat a Day)

 Another potential side effect for women is that chia seeds can interfere with mineral absorption.
 Chia seeds contain phytic acid, a compound that can interfere with the absorption of iron, zinc, and calcium, which can lead to deficiencies of these essential minerals.
 This is particularly true for women who are already at risk of iron-deficiency anemia due to heavy menstrual bleeding.
 It’s important to consult with a healthcare professional before adding chia seeds to the diet in this case.